isomerpages/psd-publicservice/_what-we-do/Build Our Environment.md

 variant: tiptap
 description: ""
 ---
-<h4>How can we actively enhance our living environment despite our compact size?
-Promoting sustainable development, fortifying infrastructure, and fostering excellent connectivity, are some ways we actively shape Singapore into a vibrant, clean, and liveable city.</h4>
+<h4>How can we actively enhance our living environment despite our compact size? </h4>
+<p>Promoting sustainable development, fortifying infrastructure, and fostering
+excellent connectivity, are some ways we actively shape Singapore into a vibrant, clean, and liveable city.</p>
 <p>Find out more about the various agencies that contribute to Singapore’s
 environment.</p>
 <p></p>